placetopay-org/magento2-placetopay/README.md

     && bin/magento cacge:clean
 ```

-If for some reason's, the language not show in spanish, run these commands:
+If for some reasons, the language not show in spanish, run these commands:

 ```bash
 cd /var/www/html \